 Particulate Traps use a polyester felt filter to trap contaminants over 10 microns at a 98% efficiency.
 To clean and maintain the filter, simply clean with a vacuum cleaner.
 These are not recommended to systems exceeding 150C.
 Should a polyester filter not meet your needs, please contact Schoonover to find a more fitting filter material.

 Liquid Nitrogen Pumps condense gasses in a system before they can reach and contaminate the oil.
-Inversely, they also ensure fumes from the oil do not contaminate the vacuum chamber.
+Conversely, they also ensure fumes from the oil do not contaminate the vacuum chamber.
 Dual-tube traps allow for the attachment to a Nitrogen source so one never has to refill the trap.